ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 Also you can use explicitly library linking approach to compile a C++ application that will use functions of the ImageSearch library.
 This approach has been described in details for the FastFind library.

-We will search a logo picture of the Notepad's window in our demonstration example.
+We will find a logo picture of the Notepad's window in our demonstration example.
 First of all you should make a file with the logo picture to search and copy the file to a project's directory.
 You can use Paint application for preparing a picture.
 This is an example of a picture that you should get:

 ![Notepad Logo](notepad-logo.bmp)